Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Preliminaries: Single-layer Games

-\begin{lemma}[\cite{ghaderi2014opinion}, Lemma 2] Under the dynamics \eqref{eq:dynamics}, the error satisfies
+\begin{lemma}[\cite{ghaderi2014opinion}, Lemma 2] Under the dynamics \eqref{eq:dynamics}, the error $\mathbf{e}(t) = \mathbf{x}(t) - \mathbf{x}(\infty)$ satisfies

 where $\rho_2(A) = \max_{i \neq 1} |\lambda_i(A)|$ is the second largest eigenvalue modulus (SLEM) of $A$. \end{lemma} In words, the variance of the opinions under the stationary distribution converges exponentially fast, at a rate dominated by the second largest eigenvalue of the averaging matrix $A$.

-The second largest eigenvalue modulus $\rho_2$ characterizes the underlying graph structure.
+The SLEM $\rho_2$ characterizes the underlying graph structure.
 Generally, graphs with more symmetric structures, such as complete graphs, exhibit smaller $\rho_2$ values, thereby achieving faster mixing processes and accelerating convergence to the stationary distribution.

 For subsequent analysis, we further equip both matrices and vectors with the max norm.
 Given a matrix \(M=[M_{ij}]\) and a vector \(\mathbf{v}=(v_{1},\dots,v_{N})\), define